Understand your User's Needs

 With no feedback from the microcontroller, it's awfully hard to differentiate between switch, electronics, actuator, or flux-gate compass failures.
 Why not use an LED to blink error codes?
 Your Ford has such a self-test mode: short two wires together and it will produce a two digit code indicating what sort of failures are where.
 This is embedded systems programming with style!

 Sure, sometimes embedded systems are essentially disposable in event of failure.
 Mission-critical applications must be repairable, and demand firmware that helps the user even when things fail.
 It's important to sit in your customer's shoes when deciding what is truly mission critical.
-If we couldn't fix Voyager's autopilot the two of us aboard would have had to steer, 24 hours a day, for almost two weeks!
-That's too much like working.
+If we couldn't fix Voyager's autopilot the two of us aboard would have had to steer,

 Similarly, never assume that the software is entirely glitch-free.
 Yes, even your meticulously maintained and painfully debugged code could very well harbor a latent problem.
 Even small embedded systems are now getting frightfully complicated.
 When programs were 4k long it was reasonable to demand bug-free code.
 Today's multi-megaline systems will always have some lurking bugs.